thelumiereguy/CreativeCodingExamples/README.md

 # CreativeCodingExamples

-A collection of Creative Coding examples by me other artists.
-We've used Jetpack Compose and Processing (Java Edition) to create this.
+A collection of Creative Coding examples by me & other artists.
+We've used Jetpack Compose and Processing (Java Edition) to create these.

 | Example | Screenshot | Link(s)  |